 Manufactured homes are often more affordable than traditional single-family properties—even those of comparable size and location.

 This is due largely to the efficiency of the construction process.
 Manufactured homes are built off-site in a factory setting, allowing for a fast, efficient, and low-cost assembly-line approach.
-Factory-built homes also aren’t at the whim of local weather conditions so they can be manufactured quickly and in higher volume than traditional homes.
+Their construction isn't subject to local weather conditions, so they can be manufactured quickly and in higher volume than traditional homes.

 Finally, high-volume production allows manufacturers to purchase supplies and building materials in bulk, resulting in a lower cost to the consumer.
 Learn more about the cost of manufactured homes.